d-fine/DatalandMCP/README.md

 ### Configure Open WebUI

-After the containers are running, you'll need to configure Open WebUI:
+After the services are running, you'll need to configure Open WebUI:

 1. **Create an Open WebUI account**: Navigate to http://localhost:8080 and create an account.